10 hours | 10 CEs

-This self-paced training program on Report Writing for Forensic Evaluations is presented by Dr. Randy Otto.
+This On Demand professional training program on Report Writing for Forensic Evaluations is presented by Randy Otto, PhD, ABPP.

-It focuses on conducting well-constructed forensic psychological evaluations and how it is not enough to persuade judges, attorneys, and other referral sources.
-Examiners must also be able to effectively communicate what data they considered, what actions they took, and the opinions they formed and underlying reasoning.
-Because psychologists, in most cases, do not testify about their work, reports and affidavits are the vehicles they must use.
-Research on forensic examiners’ report-writing practices is reviewed; how forensic practice guidelines, the ethics code, and rules of evidence and procedure shape reports is considered; principles for the organization and structure of forensic reports are identified; elements of good (and bad) reports are highlighted using multiple examples.
+Conducting well-constructed forensic psychological evaluations is not enough to persuade judges, attorneys, and other referral sources about the adequacy of one’s work and opinions.
+Reports and affidavits are the primary vehicles by which psychologists communicate to judges, attorneys, and others what data they considered, what actions they took, and the opinions they formed and the underlying reasoning.
+Thus, writing clear and concise reports is a critical component of most forensic psychologists’ practice.
+Research on forensic examiners’ report-writing practices is reviewed; how forensic practice guidelines, the ethics code, and rules of evidence and procedure shape reports are considered; principles for the organization and structure of forensic reports are proposed; and elements of good and bad reports are highlighted using multiple real-world examples from redacted reports.
 More focused matters such as the use of jargon; specificity in word choice; identifying sources of information; distinguishing between observation and inference; and common report writing errors are considered, as well.
 Finally, preparation of affidavits, and how their structure and substance differs from reports, is tackled.

-Describe the primary purposes of reports and affidavits that summarize their forensic evaluations
+Describe the various functions that reports and affidavits which summarize forensic evaluations serve

 Describe common report writing errors